 Venison Burgers With Red Currant Chutney

-The patties are flavored with juniper which is perfect with venison and come topped with the most incredible but simple red current chutney.
-Finally add a little peppery rocket or arugula to add a fresh bite and you are good to go.
+These patties are flavored with juniper (a perfect flavor combo for venison) and are topped with the most incredible yet simple red current chutney.
+Finally add a little peppery rocket or arugula to add a fresh bite, and you are good to go!

 For the Burgers: